Provides a framework for the management of student conduct.

 12.1.
 Students have a right to external review of decisions made under this policy: see the Student conduct policy process for details.

-12.2.1. investigate the matter and support appropriate action by a senior officer under this policy, and
+a) investigate the matter and support appropriate action by a senior officer under this policy,

 13.1.
 Where a student whose behaviour is disrupting RMIT activities, damaging property, or endangering others, they may be required to leave the premises and not return that day by any staff member in charge of: